Plan with a people strategy in 2023.

 To close those hiring gaps, it makes sense that start-ups and growing companies will only continue to invest in recruitment.
 From there, competition will only become more fierce!

-At Personio, our focus in 2022 will be on developing a crystal clear employer branding and hiring strategy to optimise the effectiveness of our recruiting process.
+At Personio, our focus in 2021 was on developing a crystal clear employer branding and hiring strategy to optimise the effectiveness of our recruiting process.

-Two important cornerstones of this will be: Having the appropriate applications on hand, but also in developing more competitive compensation models.
+Two important cornerstones of this was: Having the appropriate applications on hand, but also in developing more competitive compensation models.

 2. Continuing To Automate Core HR Processes